cowprotocol/services/database/README.md

 ### auction\_cow\_amms

-Stores all cow amm owners that are part of an auction, and therefore allowed to be settled.
+Stores all cow amm owners that are part of an auction.
+Cow amm order is allowed to be settled in an auction only if it's owner was part of that auction.

  Column     | Type    | Nullable | Details
 ------------|---------|----------|--------